lbke/ssr-theory/readme.md

 Build-time rendering is applying $renderer$ (and thus $propsGetter$) to all $req$ included in $R_{getter}$, supposing that $R_{getter} \subset RB$.

-Congratulations, you can enjoy static rendering from an ensemblist point of view.
+We can now understand static rendering from an ensemblist point of view.

 ## Implementation